 - Thousand Oaks Optical

 Warning: Solar filters designed to thread into an eyepiece at the back end of the telescope — where you put your eye — are dangerous; sunlight concentrated by your optics could destroy it and injure your eye in a flash — literally.
-If you have such a filter, discard it.
+If you have such a filter, such as the example shown at right, discard it.
 We'll say it again: A solar filter must be attached to the front of your telescope, binoculars, or camera lens.

 To find telescopes and binoculars specially made for observing the Sun, see the Special-Purpose Solar Binoculars & Telescopes section of our Telescopes & Binoculars page.